Hints & Tips

 Once you know that, it’s worth speaking to the employees themselves, too.
 Finding out when different team members prefer to work can help you to create a more efficient rota, scheduling early birds for the morning shift and night owls to close up.
 Your team will be happier, meaning that they’ll be less likely to skip shifts or spam you with swap requests and more likely to work hard and provide a good service when you need them.
 The same goes for getting your team to log their upcoming availability; this allows you to schedule a team member who wants to be there, rather than one whose mind is on the family event they’re missing, or the coursework they’re supposed to be working on.
 Sure, you won’t always be able to work around your team; they are employed to do a job, after all.
 But giving everyone the shifts they want when it doesn’t make a difference to you will make your life easier in the long run, as well as building a positive working environment.
-Hard to argue with that.

 The other thing to bear in mind when scheduling is that you don’t want to leave it too late.
 Yes, you might be a superhuman who’s able to draw up a rota in five minutes flat without making a single mistake, but sending it out the day before you’re expecting people to work is just asking for trouble.
 Half the time either they’ll already have plans and will bombard you with requests to change their shift, or they won’t get your message.
 And even if everyone turns up as expected you’ll still have a workforce who are stressed because they never know when they’re working, or whether they’ll have enough free time or not enough hours.
 Instead, we recommend saving yourself the hassle and posting shifts at least a week in advance so that you always have time to make any necessary changes and your team can balance their work and free time more effectively.

 Once you’ve finished your prep, it’s time to actually create your schedule.
 Using the information you’ve gathered you’ll be able to plan how many team members you need for your busiest periods and scale back the numbers when you’re quieter, which should help you to keep within budget.
-There’s a range of ways to actually craft all this information into a coherent schedule, including scheduling software, spreadsheet templates, and even writing it out with pen and paper.
+There are a range of ways to actually craft all this information into a coherent schedule, including scheduling software, spreadsheet templates, and even writing it out with pen and paper.
 Be warned though; physical rotas are great if you can be sure that they’ll never need to be changed, but they can quickly become a bit of a nightmare if you start moving shifts around and making adjustments.

 Once you’ve chosen your schedule format you’ll need to be careful not to schedule anyone for roles that they aren’t trained for; instead, keep track of who does what job and what their different skill sets are to avoid catastrophes like scheduling ten waiters and no chefs for the lunch shift.
-That’s just no fun for anyone.

 Copying the schedule from week to week can be a great tactic too, especially if your business tends to follow standard patterns.
 Beware of getting too complacent though; just because each week is usually the same as the previous one doesn’t mean they all will be.
 Keep an eye out for any upcoming events that might have an impact on how busy you are, as well as making sure that you’re rotating your staff so that you don’t end up with people overworking.